Transforming Obesity Clinical Management

 Elevate your knowledge with expert-led, structured NHS learning

-This dedicated training day will equip you with the tools you need to support your patients living with obesity.
-By bringing together the latest evidence and real-world examples, this unique forum will help you to embed best practice into your everyday service delivery by:
+This dedicated training day equipped attendees with the tools needed to support patients living with obesity.
+By bringing together the latest evidence and real-world examples, the forum helped participants embed best practice into their everyday service delivery.

 Connect, share and learn